 Yahoo’s huge data breach highlights the need for encrypted data.
 In 2016, Yahoo announced that one billion users’ account information had been hacked three years prior in what became known as the largest data breach in history.
 In 2017, they corrected themselves, updating their previous statement to reflect that not one but three billion accounts were affected by that breach – a number which comprises every single Yahoo account that existed at the time of the breach.

-Failing to encrypt stored data is a common industry practice as encrypted data is harder to use – many companies trying to strike a balance between usability and security tend to lean toward usability.
+Failing to encrypt stored data is a common mistake in many industries because encrypted data is harder to use – many companies trying to strike a balance between usability and security tend to lean toward usability.
 The Yahoo breach underscores the importance of keeping data encrypted from end to end, including during storage where it can often be most susceptible to cyber criminals.

 Ensuring Your Documents Are Encrypted